adessoSE/wicked-charts/README.md

 How does it work?
 =================
-For a kick start on how to use Wicked Charts in your Wicket or JSF application, visit the [GettingStarted] page.
+For a kick start on how to use Wicked Charts in your Wicket or JSF application, visit the [Getting Started](https://github.com/thombergs/wicked-charts/wiki/Getting-Started) page.

 Your web framework is not supported?
 ================================